 High Pile Carpet

-Last but not least, the high pile carpet tests.
-Again, another successful run by the Xiaomi Xiaowa.
-Rice and cereal were cleaned up to a level of 100%.
+Last but not least, we conducted the high pile carpet tests.
+Again, we witnessed another successful run by the Roborock Xiaowa.
+Rice and cereal were cleaned up 100%.
 Sugar and kitty litter, however, were not.

-Kitty litter was still cleaned up to a level of 90% but sugar fell much shorter, coming in at 56%.
+Kitty litter was still cleaned up relatively well (90%), but sugar fell much shorter of the target, with only 56% cleaned up.
 Once again, the thicker the carpet got, the harder it was for the Xiaowa to lift the sugar.